A guide to Sydney’s national parks

 • Public transport: Ferry from Circular Quay to Manly (North Head), Taronga Zoo (Bradleys Head) or Watsons Bay (South Head)

 This unique national park is made up of pockets of bushland spread around the foreshore of the spectacular Sydney Harbour.
 It also extends out into the water, covering five harbour islands.
 Walking trails have glorious harbour views and pass interesting historic sites, like the military fortifications at Middle Head, the former quarantine station at North Head and the striking Hornby Lighthouse at South Head.
 Swim or snorkel at the sheltered beaches and look out for whales in winter.
-Take a guided tour to Clark Island to learn about its ancient Aboriginal heritage or catch a seaplane to Shark Island for a private picnic.
+Take a guided tour with Tribal Warrior to Clark Island to learn about its ancient Aboriginal heritage or catch a seaplane to Shark Island for a private picnic.

 Couple exploring the historic fort and military relics at Middle Head in Mosman, Sydney North